Kratcker/Kratcker/README.md

 - 👋 Hi, I’m Alfonso (@Kratcker)
-- 👀 I’m interested in improving my skills.
+- 👀 I want to learn more, grow professionally and achieve a career.
 - 🌱 I’m currently learning HTML and CSS then I want to learn JS and Python.
 - 💞️ I’m looking to collaborate with the community, if allow me, not only writing code, I can also help in other taks.
 - 📫 You can write me at alfonsokratc@gmail.com...